lucasadelino/lucasadelino.github.io/projects/chapter4.md

 ### Challenge #3: Testing the program

-Since I wanted to use these comments to train a Naïve Bayes classifier, I used the scraper to only target the text from positive (3 out of 5 stars or more) or negative (2/5 stars or less) reviews.
+Since I wanted to use these comments to train a Naive Bayes classifier, I used the scraper to only target the text from positive (3 out of 5 stars or more) or negative (2/5 stars or less) reviews.
 I saved these in different .txt files, which you can find here: [positivo.txt](https://git.io/JaN4X) / [negativo.txt](https://git.io/JaNB0).

 Now here's something interesting: after running the comment scraper on 100 movies, the .txt file for negative comments had about 1MB.
 Meanwhile, the file for positive comments had 21MB!
 This is because user ratings for films on Filmow, on average, tend to be more positive than negative.
-I knew that the Naïve Bayes classifier takes the number of documents in a class into account, but I was still curious to see how it behaved with such lopsided data.
+I knew that the Naive Bayes classifier takes the number of documents in a class into account, but I was still curious to see how it behaved with such lopsided data.
 I tested the classifier using random reviews I wrote, and found that it would sometimes flag positive reviews as negative.
 For instance, it flagged this review as positive:

 > "Esse filme é muito ruim" *(This movie is really bad)*
 >